Josh9182/Excel-Tips-and-Tricks/README.md

 =MAXIFS(Max_range,Criteria_range1,Criteria1,...)
 ```

-**Max_range**: This is the set of cells that will be analyzed to determine the maximum value regarding the criteria(s) in the form of numerical data.
+**Max_range:** This is the set of cells that will be analyzed to determine the maximum value regarding the criteria(s) in the form of numerical data.
 In this case, Max_Range would be Column D, "Money Spent".

-**Criteria_range1+**: This is the condition that will help narrow down the selection to a specific column or columns.
+**Criteria_range1+:** This is the condition that will help narrow down the selection to a specific column or columns.
 In this case the criteria_range would be Column A, "Country".

-**Criteria1+**: This condition can be in the form of any criteria, whether it be a numerical, expression, or text value.
+**Criteria1+:** This condition can be in the form of any criteria, whether it be a numerical, expression, or text value.
 The Criteria specifies which cells in the Criteria_range will be used to determine the maximum value.
 In this case the Criteria will be Column A8, "France".

 ## Advanced Logical Functions